dojo/docs/dojo/formToObject.rst

 Introduction
 ============

 This function is one of many helpers used by the dojo Xhr subsystem for handling AJAX style requests.
 This particular function takes a HTML form node and converts the form elements into a JavaScript object of name/value pairs.
-Disabled form elements, buttons, and other non-valued HTML elements are skipped.
+Disabled form elements, buttons, elements with just an id attribute but no name attribute, and other non-valued HTML elements are skipped.
 The resulting object can then be processed however you like.
 Note that the form can contain dijit.form.* items.

 =====